Sweet chilli and Soy baked chicken

 Most delicious sticky sweet chilli and soy baked chicken served with fragrant coconut rice will quickly become a family favorite.

 Every night while I’m cooking dinner the twins come into the kitchen and ask me what I’m making.
 And every night they say “Sticky chicken?” before I get to answer.
 Most nights they are disappointed because even though I love sticky chicken, I can only eat it so many times before I turn into a sticky chicken.
 But when it comes to this sticky soy and sweet chili baked chicken, I’m just as eager as they are.

 It’s no secret that I love Asian flavours and so when I was faced with chicken thighs a few nights ago with very little inspiration, I decided to make a glaze filled with Asian flavours to bake them in.
 I started by making a chilli syrup to which I added fish sauce, soy sauce, ginger and garlic.
 I cooked this down to a delicious syrup and then coated the chicken in it.
 If you aren’t a fan of spicy food, you can of course leave the chilli out or add a smaller quantity.
 Alternatively, the Soy & Honey glaze I put on these pork chops will work just as well.

 I served the chicken with the most scrumptious coconut rice which I made with Jasmine rice and coconut milk which I steamed together in the microwave oven.
-Disclosure… This is the only way I ever cook rice.
+Disclosure… This is the easiest way to cook rice.
 My mom did it this way and I still make rice this way when I am in a rush/can’t be bothered to worry about it on the stove.
 I have a pyrex dish with a fitted lid which works just perfectly.
 Fluffy rice, everytime!
 And with that gorgeous sticky glazed chicken?
 Weeknight dinner perfection!

 - 2 cups water